Getty Images

 "Being able to map wildfire risks and historical data and share that with our citizens has increased fire stewardship within the community and decreased the risk of wildfire damage," he said.

-In addition to public sector organizations such that can use Wildfire Risk to help keep communities safe, the insurance and telecommunications industries are among those that stand to benefit most from wildfire risk assessment data, according to Precisely.
+In addition to public sector organizations that can use Wildfire Risk to help keep communities safe, the insurance and telecommunications industries are among those that stand to benefit most from wildfire risk assessment data, according to Precisely.

-The vendor added Wildfire Risk Extreme, which was developed in concert with wildfire scientists and other experts in the field, in response to urban fires such as those in Lahaina and Boulder County, Col., and with the understanding that such urban wildfires are becoming more common.
+Precisely acquired Anchor Point and developed Wildfire Risk to provide customers with contextual data to assess wildfire risk, according to Adams.
+The vendor added Wildfire Risk Extreme, which was developed in concert with wildfire scientists and other experts in the field, in response to urban fires such as those in Lahaina and Boulder County, Colo., and with the understanding that such urban wildfires are becoming more common.

 "The team understood that urban conflagrations in particular can represent unique challenges, requiring tailored solutions that go beyond traditional risk analysis and planning," Adams said.